tarantool/doc/doc/dev_guide/lua_style_guide.rst

     ..  code-block:: lua

+        -- Good
         if (a == true and b == false) or (a == false and b == true) then
             <...>
+        end

-        end -- good
+        -- Bad
         if a == true and b == false or a == false and b == true then
             <...>
-        end -- bad
+        end

+        -- Good but not explicit
         if a ^ b == true then
-        end -- good, but not explicit
+        end

 *   Type conversion